romanpauk/dingo/docs/architecture/containers.md

 ## Cycle Rules

-Purely static cycles are rejected at compile time.
+Purely static cycles are rejected at compile time unless every binding in the cycle uses `scope<shared_cyclical>`.
+A supported static cycle uses the same two-phase storage model as runtime `shared_cyclical` registration, so each participating slot can be published before its dependencies finish resolving.

-`container<bindings<...>>` also rejects statically known static cycles at compile time.
+`container<bindings<...>>` applies the same rule to statically known static
+cycles: ordinary static cycles are rejected, while all-`shared_cyclical` static cycles can resolve through the static binding path.

 Mixed runtime/static recursion that only becomes visible during actual runtime resolution is rejected at runtime through the normal recursion exception path.